 Dogecoin mining uses the Scrypt algorithm to add blocks to the blockchain.
 It is much simpler and faster than the SHA-256 algorithm that Bitcoin uses.

-Also, when mining Dogecoin, beginners can start off by using their CPU or GPU, saving on electricity and expensive hardware.
+Also, when mining Dogecoin, beginners can start using their CPU or GPU, saving on electricity and expensive hardware.

 Dogecoin’s value is much less than Bitcoin’s, but miners can earn more coins from mining.

-In summary, learning how to mine Dogecoin is suitable for any beginner crypto enthusiasts who are trying to enter the field of earning cryptocurrency.
+In summary, learning how to mine Dogecoin is suitable for beginner crypto enthusiasts trying to enter the field of earning cryptocurrency.